Weather Alert: Heavy rain, potential flooding Tuesday afternoon and evening

 Not expecting nearly as much rainfall as we had on Sunday.

-However, there could be some localized spots with 1-2" in a fairly short period of time.
+However, there could be some localized spots with 1-to-2 inches in a fairly short period of time.

 As always, we urge that you stay tuned to updated forecasts on WBZ-TV, CBS News Boston and WBZ.com